Feed Your Gut Microbiome With Food - Lakeside Natural Medicine -Lakeside Natural Medicine

 • Black olives & olive oil

-• Fiber: Whole grains, Legumes (black beans, adzuki beans, red lentils, chick peas/hummus)
+• Fiber: whole grains, legumes (black beans, adzuki beans, lentils, chick peas/hummus)

-For patients with a lot of digestive symptoms I often run a comprehensive stool panel to get a thorough picture of what kind of bacteria are living in the gut.
+For patients with a lot of digestive symptoms, we often run a comprehensive stool panel (to get a thorough picture of what kind of bacteria are living in the gut) and/or a breath test (to rule out SIBO).
 Everyone’s balance of gut bacteria is different and thus tolerance to the above foods will vary.
+Not everyone has SIBO, parasites, and/or candida.
+But when you do, it sucks!!
 Testing helps tailor the diet recommendations specific to the individual person.
 Consider seeing a naturopathic doctor to help you with this aspect.

 Editor’s Note: The information in this article is intended for your educational use only.
 Always seek the advice of your physician or other qualified health practitioners with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.